An explicit algorithm for the Higman Embedding Theorem: Introduction

-The reason why we for Algorithm~\ref{AL Algorithm for explicit embedding of a recursive group} stick with the methods of Higman is not only the fact that \cite{Higman Subgroups of fP groups} is the oldest and most celebrated approach, but also that it is based on the \textit{classic} definition of recursion via composition, primitive recursion and minimization applied to the zero, successor and projections functions, see background in logic inn \cite{Davis, Rogers, Boolos Burgess Jeffrey}.
-The above cited other methods, on the contrary, are mostly deducing recursion to ``third party'' results, such as, the solution of Hilbert's Tenth Problem \cite{Matiyasevich Diophantine}, the interpretation of Turing machines via semigroups, S-machines, the Boone-Britton group, the group diagrams, etc.
+\begin{Remark} The reason, why we for Algorithm~\ref{AL Algorithm for explicit embedding of a recursive group} stick with the methods of Higman, is not only the fact that \cite{Higman Subgroups of fP groups} is the oldest and most celebrated approach, but also that, it is based on the \textit{classic definition} of recursion via composition, primitive recursion and minimization, see \cite{Davis, Rogers, Boolos Burgess Jeffrey}.
+The above cited other methods, on the contrary, are mostly deducing recursion to ``third party'' results, such as, the solution of Hilbert's Tenth Problem, the interpretation of Turing machines via semigroups, S-machines, the Boone-Britton group, the group diagrams. \end{Remark}

+The following remark is also relevant for the choice of the methods we used for construction of the explicit embedding:

+\begin{Remark} While developing Algorithm~\ref{AL Algorithm for explicit embedding of a recursive group}, we naturally investigated whether an explicit analogue of Higman's embedding could be constructed using the \textit{other} methods listed above, including the S-machines.
+Beyond reviewing the literature, we discussed this question with leading specialists in these fields.
+However, we could not find any approaches that would yield a shorter, explicit embedding construction. \end{Remark}